jorisvink/sanctum/docs/crypto.md

 The algorithm used to provide confidentiality and integrity for user traffic and management traffic is AES256-GCM.

-For user traffic, unique session keys (defined below) are used in both directions with a 64-bit packet counter used to construct the nonce value (in combination with a unique salt).
+For user traffic, unique session keys (defined below) are used in each direction with a 64-bit packet counter used to construct the nonce value (in combination with a unique salt).
 The ESP header and tail are included in the AAD.

-For management traffic, unique encryption keys are derived from the shared secret (defined below) per packet.
+For management traffic, unique encryption keys are derived from the shared symmetric secret (defined below) per packet.
 In this case because the keys are freshly derived the nonces used in this construction are fixed as there is no risk for (key, nonce) pair re-use in this specific scenario.

-Key derivation for session keys is done by combing unique per-direction shared secrets from ECDH (x25519) and ML-KEM-1024, together with our shared symmetrical key.
+Key derivation for session keys is done by combing unique per-direction shared secrets from ECDH (x25519) and ML-KEM-1024, together with a derivative of our shared symmetrical key.

 IKM = len(ecdh_ss) || ecdh_ss || len(mlkem768_ss) || mlkem768_ss ||
       len(local.pub) || local.pub || len(offer.pub) || offer.pub

-This IKM is run through KMAC256() instantiated with a derived key from the shared symmetrical secret, to produce strong and unique session keys in both RX and TX directions.
+This IKM is run through KMAC256() instantiated with the derived key from the shared symmetrical secret, to produce strong and unique session keys in both RX and TX directions.

 ## Keys